oddwires/Pic-code/3-digit-Nixie-Display/readme.md

 ![alt text](https://github.com/oddwires/RP2040/blob/master/Function%20Generator/Images/work-in-progress.gif)****Work In Progress.****
 ![alt text](https://github.com/oddwires/RP2040/blob/master/Function%20Generator/Images/work-in-progress.gif)

-I am hoping to put together an instructable for this hardware - but its taking a ridiclous amount of time.
+I am hoping to put together an instructable for this hardware - but its taking a ridiculous amount of time.
-So here's a wobbly video of the HardwareTest.c code running on the display module.
+So in the meantime, here's a wobbly video of the HardwareTest.c code running on the display module.

 Features...
   * Nixie = 1N-17